 This study is adapted from the book How to Lead a Christ-Centered Small Group.

-Some common reasons for small group disasters or major problems:
+Three common reasons for small group problems (or disasters):

 - Group discussions can become unfocused and drift into unsound doctrines.

 - Someone with a strong personality may try to take over.